 What Does This Mean?

 They predicted a crisis that would define the lives and worldview of a generation, specifically generation Z, those youngsters still in college or freshly graduated.
 These folks just entered a world or were preparing to enter on filled with hope, promise and prosperity.
 The events surrounding COVID-19 have done damage to the economy we cannot yet even reckon.
+I suspect the virus will not be the worst of our troubles this year - real evil lurks in the shadows.
 This will change the lives of these youngsters - it will shape them in the way it shaped the youngsters coming of age in the depression and WWII.
-I have written a lot about the Fourth Turning here and in a couple books, I hoped it would never become a reality.
+I have written a lot about the Fourth Turning here and in a couple of books, I hoped it would never become a reality.
 But here we are.

 However, all is not doom and gloom.
 The thing that has always emerged from past events is a young generation that went into adulthood and changed things.
-Hardened and shaped but the smack of dire reality, it has been the crisis generation that has in each prior event rebuilt, changed and corrected things.
+Hardened and shaped by the smack of dire reality, it has been the crisis generation that has in each prior event rebuilt, changed, and corrected things.